tobbie/design-patterns/README.md

 ### Popular Design Patterns

-Some popular design patterns are the below
+Some popular design patterns are

-1. Builder
+1. Builder: Seperate the construction of a complex object from its representation so that the same construction process can create different representations.

 2. Factory
 3. Singleton
 4. Adapter